Tpro4391/Modbus_RTU_Master/README.md

 ## Overview
 This is an Arduino library for communicating with Modbus slaves over RS232/485 (via RTU protocol).
+Hỗ trợ ESP8266 và ESP32

 ## Features